-Four Lynchburg College students will present their research at the Virginia Council of Graduate Schools (VCGS)’ Fifth Annual Graduate Student Research Forum on February 10 from 4 to 6 p.m. at the Library of Virginia in Richmond.
+Four University of Lynchburg students will present their research at the Virginia Council of Graduate Schools (VCGS)’ Fifth Annual Graduate Student Research Forum on February 10 from 4 to 6 p.m. at the Library of Virginia in Richmond.

 Their research originated in the graduate class, History of the English Language, taught by Dr. Elza Tiner, professor of English and Latin.